Beaches in North Carolina

 Wrightsville Beach

 Wrightsville felt effortless.
 The kind of beach you walk into without overthinking it.
-I arrived just after sunrise, and the air still smelled faintly of last night’s rain.
+We arrived just after sunrise, and the air still smelled faintly of last night’s rain.
 The boardwalk was damp, the dunes still casting long shadows.

 • Drive time from Wilmington: ~20 minutes